 - Keep Weeds at Bay.
 Whether you plant in the ground or in containers, a layer of mulch helps conserve moisture and suppress the inevitable weeds that can quickly overtake a garden.
 This simple practice can bring your gardening and working life into a better balance by reducing the time you have to spend keeping your garden weed free.

 - Automate Your Irrigation.
 One necessary task that often makes balancing gardening and a job more challenging is watering your garden.
-But if you place soaker hoses underneath the mulch in your garden beds, you can save money and time.
+If you place soaker hoses underneath the mulch in your garden beds, you can save money and time.
 Soaker hoses direct water at a plant’s roots for a more efficient way of irrigating your garden than using overhead sprinklers, which lose much of the water intended for your plants to evaporation.

-Knowing how to balance work and a garden with these time saving garden tips can mean the difference between seeing your garden as all work…or as a place of enjoyment.
-So enjoy the fruits of your labor.
+Knowing how to balance work and a garden with these time-saving garden tips can mean the difference between seeing your garden as all work… or as a place of enjoyment.
+So, enjoy the fruits of your labor.
 Sit in your favorite chair in a shady garden nook at the end of your hectic workday and simply unwind.